xeylou/testade.xeylou.fr/content/posts/regarding-monitoring/index.md

 the people maintaining the solution in your team can be a hidden cost: taking on his time to troubleshoot, debug updates, maintaining...

-they sometimes they also need to form people on how to use or quickly troubleshoot, document etc.
+sometimes they also need to form people on how to use or quickly troubleshoot, do documentations etc.

-for me, the biggest cost is the time took by people who are responsible for the solution: the time spent && the time that will be spend
+for me, the biggest cost is the time took by people who are responsible for the solution: the time spent && the time that will be spent

-other than people, hidden cost can show up later by your solution: ease of moving data *"sh\*\* i can dump the database..."*, the storage consumming place...
+other than people, hidden cost can show up later by your solution: ease of moving data *"sh\*\* i can't dump the database..."*, the storage consumming place...

-i consider **ongoing maintenance, potential scaling problems, risk analysis for serious production, repairability && flexibility cost** - higher they are, higher will be the degree of complexity of use as hidden cost
+i consider **ongoing maintenance, potential scaling problems, risk analysis for serious production, repairability && flexibility cost** - the higher they are, the higher will be the degree of complexity of use as hidden cost

 ## overall budget